Coronavirus: Influential entrepreneurs call for school shutdown, border closure

 Adding further complexity to the issue is the fact that many carriers don't exhibit any clear signs of carrying the virus.

-"Recent data from South Korea from them aggressively testing 200,000 people, show a large group of young 'super spreaders' who are infected but symptom-free, and are infecting the other higher risk [groups]," the statement said.
+"Recent data from South Korea, from them aggressively testing 200,000 people, show a large group of young 'super spreaders' who are infected but symptom-free, and are infecting the other higher risk [groups]," the statement said.

 Mowbray has already implemented more intense testing at his own business.